 When a proper interior water management system is installed, it will relieve any water pressure from under the floor as well as from the walls.
 This water pressure is caused from water seeping down into the soil & collecting in the backfilled area around the foundation.
 That water can come from areas well behind your property line by traveling through underground veins, arteries, & capillaries located in the soil.
 When that water builds up down at the base by the footings, it creates Hydrostatic Pressure.
 That pressure can force water through the smallest of cracks or crevices & even under the footings.
 This is the reason why new homes built today require exterior footing drains to re-direct that water away.
 The problem with older homes is that those drains either don’t exist or they are clogged with no way of cleaning them.
 As a result when the hydrostatic pressure builds up after heavy rains it begins to seep into the basement.
 It can start off very slowly with just some beginning warning signs.

-Listed below are the early signs of a water problem that may occur on & off for many years before obvious seepage or flooding occurs.
+8 early signs of water problems that may occur on & off for many years before obvious seepage or flooding occurs.

 - Damp spots on walls or floor

 - Condensation, & sweating of pipes, water tank, and other utility equipment